 - Once you are done choosing report options, select Update Report.

 - The report will generate and then open at the bottom of the page.

-You will see the name of each class or group, the teacher, and the number of students (total and the number who completed the selected assignment type in the chosen time frame).
-Below this, you will see the median, lowest, and highest Scaled Scores and Percentile Ranks from the most recent assignments completed by those students.
+You will see the name of each class or group, the teacher, and the number of students (total and the number who completed the selected assessment type in the chosen time frame).
+Below this, you will see the median, lowest, and highest Scaled Scores and Percentile Ranks from the most recent assessments completed by those students.